ivanovertime/ivanovertime.github.io/content/gallery/jp-website/index.md

 ---
-title: "Landing page as a media hub for an artist"
+title: "Landing page as a media hub for a musician"
 date: 2024-05-15T18:52:06-04:00
 draft: true